Types of Aid Available

 Children of Fallen Heroes Scholarship

-Beginning with the 2018-2019 award year, a Pell-eligible student whose parent/guardian died in the line of duty while performing as a public safety officer is eligible to recieve a maximum Pell Grant for the award year for which the determination of eligibility is made.
+Beginning with the 2018-2019 award year, a Pell-eligible student whose parent/guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.
 All Title IV aid awarded to such eligible students must be based on a calculated Estimated Family Contribution (EFC) of zero.
 Download the form to apply.

 Federal Supplemental Educational Opportunity Grant Program (SEOG)